willy-havertz/CALCULATOR/README.md

 # calculator
-The Calculator App is a simple, user-friendly application designed to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+The Calculator App is a simple, user-friendly application that performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
 The app is built with a minimalistic interface to ensure ease of use and quick calculations.

 #features
 Addition: Add two or more numbers.